-Though Coleman Advanced Dentistry has a special focus on cosmetic dentistry, we believe that a healthy smile is an essential foundation for a beautiful smile.
-Maintaining good oral hygiene, scheduling routine checkups, and screening for early signs of disease help protect your teeth and gums, and even your overall health.
-Regular visits to the dentist also provide an opportunity to catch dental problems that may not currently exhibit obvious symptoms and can prevent more complicated – and costly – procedures in the future.
-Once you have a healthy mouth as a solid foundation, our dentists can address a variety of cosmetic concerns you may have with the appearance of your teeth and gums.
-Our goal at Coleman Advanced Dentistry is to provide you with a smile you can be proud of – and results that can last a lifetime.
+While Coleman Advanced Dentistry has a special focus on cosmetic dentistry, we believe a healthy smile is an essential foundation for a beautiful smile.
+Maintaining good oral hygiene, scheduling routine checkups, and screening for early signs of disease help protect your teeth, gums, and overall health.
+Regular visits to the dentist also provide an opportunity to identify dental problems that may not currently exhibit apparent symptoms and can prevent more complicated – and costly – procedures in the future.

 Dr. Coleman and his staff are the BEST!
 If going to the dentist makes you feel anxious then I can assure you this is the dentist to help put you at ease!
 He is so friendly, personable and patient.
 You can see the passion he has for helping his patients and ensuring you have the best possible customer experience while in his care!